Jackfruit Stew ~ Vegan Pot Roast Recipe

 About the Jackfruit

-- Add Ins – Feel free to also add in some of your favorite veggies here: green peas, mushrooms, green beans, spinach, kale, they all pair well with the slow cooked flavors of this heart stew.
-If you prefer you could even swap the potatoes in the recipe for gnocchi dumplings as I did here, barley or farro, whatever your taste buds fancy.
+- Add Ins – Feel free to also add in some of your favorite veggies here: green peas, mushrooms, green beans, spinach, kale, they all pair well with the slow cooked flavors of this hearty stew.
+If you prefer you could even swap the potatoes in the recipe for gnocchi dumplings as I did here, barley or farro, whatever your tastebuds fancy.

 - Dietary Compliance – Although I made this recipe 100% WFPB I found we still preferred it served with a light drizzle of olive oil.
 However, I only used a cold pressed extra virgin variety so the oil doesn’t get cooked at all.
-It is simply there to provide that luscious binding of the gravy, potatoes and jackfruit together, feel free to skip it for WFPB + Plantricious diets compliance.
+It is simply there to provide that luscious binding of the gravy, potatoes and jackfruit together.
+Feel free to skip it for WFPB + Plantricious Diest compliance.

 - Storage – The stew stores great for a few days in the refrigerator in glass containers and freezes well for up to 4 months.
 Thaw out in the refrigerator and reheat on the stovetop for best results.

-P.S The Batman says the stew is AMAZING, so I really think you should give it a try asap.
-Make sure to also add these favorites to the list: this potato pizza, vegan chicken, these jackfruit vegan ribs, this corned jackfruit, our famous Zuppa Toscana + this hearty vegetable soy curls stew!
+P.S.
+The Batman says the stew is AMAZING, so I really think you should give it a try asap.
+Make sure to also add these favorites to your list: this potato pizza, vegan chicken, these jackfruit ribs, this corned jackfruit, our famous Zuppa Toscana + this hearty soy curl vegetable stew!

 how to make vegan potato jackfruit stew

 - 4 cups young jackfruit pieces -(plain & drained well if packed in water)

 - 3 cups potatoes -diced into 1 inch cubes